 Note: Completion of a TAFE SA course does not guarantee an employment outcome.
 Formal requirements other than educational qualifications (eg licensing, professional registration), may apply to some occupations.

 Diploma of Youth Work (CHC50413)

-Skills covered include communication, service programs, impact of sociological factors, case management, working with diverse people, group activities, legal and ethical requirements, mental health, networks and workplace safety.
-17 core units plus 4 electives.
+This qualification provides skills and knowledge in communication, service programs, impact of sociological factors, case management, working with diverse people, group activities, legal and ethical requirements, mental health, networks and workplace safety.
+To complete the qualification you are required to complete all 17 core units and 4 elective units.

 Note: Students who successfully complete only one or more units of competency but not the full Qualification are eligible to receive a Statement of Attainment.